 I mentioned above that recovery points are a part of the 'must have' 4WD accessories before you go off road.
 If you get stuck without recovery points, you will have a very, very difficult time getting your car out of trouble without doing damage to it.
 As a minimum, you need one rated recovery point on the rear and one on the front.

-Heavy Duty Rated Recovery Tow Point Pair For Nissan Patrol GU 234+ 4WD Offroad
+Rated Recovery Tow Point Pair For Nissan Patrol GU 234+ 5 TONNE RATING

 I'd go as far as to say that Tyre Pressures are the most important factor involve in 4WDing.
 You need to understand what reducing tyre pressures means for traction.
 If you are happy to kneel down for a minute or 2 on each tyre poking the valve with a stick, then you can do without a deflator.
 However, if you are impatient like me, and would rather spend that 10 minutes relaxing on the beach, get yourself a Tyre Deflator!